labring/sealos/docs/4.0/docs/examples/use-private-registry.md

-# how to use sealos private registry
+# How to use sealos private registry

 ## where it is